Investigamer/mtg-art-downloader/README.md

 # How to use with a Decklist
 - Paste a decklist into the cards.txt file in the working directory of MTG Art Downloader
-- Run the downloader, choose option 1
+- Runt he downloader

 # How to use with Google Sheet Script
 - Open up your copy of the "MTG Art Downloader Script" google sheet
 - In the FX for box A2 you can customize arguments for what cards you want to pull using the first variable, for example choose a given set, a given rarity (or range of rarities).
 Don't change the second variable, those are the columns that are generated.
 You can read more about arguments for this scryfall script here: https://github.com/scryfall/google-sheets
 - Once your comfortable with the scryfall arguments, press enter and watch it populate.
 Copy the right most column.
-- Paste those rows into the "detailed.txt" file in the MTG Art Downloader directory, hit save.
+- Paste those rows into the cards.txt file in the working directory, hit save.
-- Run the downloader, choose option 2.
+- Run the downloader

 # Config.ini
 - You can choose whether to download all available arts or only one art